Ireland's housing crisis: what the 2026 rental reforms change

 Legislation can change the rules.
 It cannot, by itself, change your financial reality.
 That part starts with knowing where you actually stand.

 If you are saving to buy, the affordability maths remain difficult.
-At eight times average earnings, the deposit alone requires years of disciplined saving — years made harder when rent is consuming most of your income.
-Understanding your spending patterns month by month is how you find the margin that makes a plan possible.
-Figuring out where is best to save and invest your money safely and with the best returns is still one of the best ways to make your money grow and reach your deposit quicker.
+At eight times average earnings, the deposit alone requires years of disciplined saving, made harder when rent is consuming most of your income.
+Understanding your spending patterns month by month is how you find the margin that makes a plan possible, and finding a safe home for those savings with a decent return helps you reach your deposit quicker.

 If you are a young person weighing whether to stay or go, you are far from alone.
 Sixty percent of under-25s are actively thinking about the same question.
 Whatever you decide, having a clear picture of your finances is what turns that into a choice you are making, not one being made for you.